-4.5 Whole School Routines & Procedures
+4.4 School routines & procedures

-We support positive pupil behaviour by outlining & modelling clear expectations of good behaviour throughout the school during the day, as outlined in our Code of Conduct booklet.
-Routines support pupils and need to be explicitly taught for:
+We support positive pupil behaviour by outlining & modelling clear expectations of good behaviour throughout the school during the day, as outlined in our Code of Conduct booklet Routines support pupils and need to be explicitly taught for:

 - the start/end of the day

 - settling in class & answering the register

 - moving from carpet time to small group/individual work

 - collecting equipment

 - entering/leaving the classroom

 - moving from the classroom to elsewhere e.g. dining hall,

 - using the playground

 - leaving the Hall after Assembly/PE lunch etc

-- worship times
+- assembly times

 - after-school clubs

-Activities (e.g. Circle Time), strategies (e.g. mood pebbles) and documents, e.g. 'The Fellowship Code', are used within the school as part of our common approach and shared language when dealing with behavioural issues.
+Activities (e.g. Circle Time), strategies (e.g. mood pebbles) and documents, e.g. '5 Steps to Friendship Code', are used within the school as part of our common approach and shared language when dealing with behavioural issues.

-4.6 Effective Relationships
+4.5 Effective Relationships

-Every member of the school community has the responsibility for promoting and encouraging positive behaviour at all times.
-This should include the positive modelling of male-female, adult- adult- pupil and pupil-pupil relationships.
+Every member of the school community has the responsibility for promoting and encouraging the positive behaviour at all times.
+This should include the positive modelling of male-female, adult-adult, adult-pupil and pupil-pupil relationships.
 We recognise that how we behave and talk to each other is crucial to the development of respect and the maintenance of wellbeing.
 Younger and more vulnerable children will be supported by older children modelling good behaviour at playtimes e.g. House Captains, Sports Leaders etc.

-4.6.1 We use specific descriptive praise when we see pupils making a good choice - we can never do too much of this.
+4.5.1 We use specific descriptive praise when we see pupils making a good choice - we can never do too much of this.